SoyAaronCervantes/super-docs-viewer/README.md

 and it gives you each css file as a module, and I had to convert it to SCSS to use the same structure that angular requires/

 # Roadmap
-  - Show the annotations in the image
-  - Get the coordinates, when you click inside the image
   - Scale the coordinates, so that they fit the zoom.
-  - Always store the coords based on original image size
-  - Implement the edit and delete annotations
+  - Implement the edit annotations
   - Implement the pagination
   - Implement the dark mode